-Doric Nimrod Air One Limited ("the Company") is a Guernsey domiciled company.
-Its 42,450,000 ordinary preference shares have been admitted to trading on the Specialist Fund Segment (SFS) of the London Stock Exchange's Main Market.
-The Company has purchased one Airbus A380-861 aircraft, manufacturer's serial number (MSN) 016, which it has leased for an initial term of 12 years, with fixed lease rentals for the duration, to Emirates Airline ("Emirates"), the national carrier owned by the Investment Corporation of Dubai, based in Dubai, United Arab Emirates.
-The market capitalisation of the Company was GBP 28.8 million as of 31 December 2019.
+Doric Nimrod Air Three Limited ("the Company", and together with its subsidiary DNA Alpha Ltd. "the Group") is a Guernsey domiciled company.
+Its 220 million ordinary preference shares ("the Equity") have been admitted to trading on the Specialist Fund Segment (SFS) of the London Stock Exchange's Main Market.
+The market capitalisation of the Company was GBP 156.2 million as of 31 December 2019.